Ebla-a/HRFlow/README.md

 QUEUE_CONNECTION=
 ```

-Environment-specific values should be configured inside `.env`.
+Environment-specific values should be configured inside `.env.example`.

 Never commit the actual `.env` file or production credentials to the repository.